cfstras/discourse-konami/README.md

 # Discourse Konami

-This gem adds the Konami Code to Discourse.
+This plugin adds the Konami Code to Discourse.

 When invoked, magic happens.